-The Computer Science Department is pleased to welcome three new members to the department’s Strategic Advisory Board (SAB):
+The Computer Science Department is pleased to welcome four new members to the department’s Strategic Advisory Board (SAB):

 - Dave Gill: Executive Director, Global Information Security Officer at PRA Health Sciences